Costs in criminal matters

 [56-100] Suitors’ Fund Act 1951

 The Suitors’ Fund Act has very little application in the Local Court in criminal matters (although more so in civil law proceedings).
-It covers cases when criminal proceedings are halted as a result of the death or prolonged illness of a magistrate that abort the proceedings.
-Application is made by the parties to the Director General of the Attorney General’s Department.
-For the purposes of the application, the magistrate must issue a certificate under s 6A(1)(c)(ii) of the Act.
+It covers cases when criminal proceedings are halted as a result of the death or prolonged illness of a judge that aborts the proceedings: s 6A(1).
+A party may apply to the head of the NSW Department of Police and Justice for a discretionary payment of up to $10,000 (s 6(2A)) where there has been an appeal on a question of law.
+Application is made by the parties to the Director-General of the Attorney General’s Department.
+For the purposes of the application, the judge must issue a certificate under s 6A(1)(c)(ii) of the Act.

 Time for making of a costs application